50 Things You Need To Know About Betrayal Trauma

 Indicators of sexual addiction include repeated unsuccessful efforts to stop, escalation over time, spending increasing amounts of time engaged in sexual behaviors and thinking about them and the next opportunity, reducing time spent engaged in hobbies, household chores, family time, etc. For more information, read or listen to our podcast, Why Do Sex Addicts Do What They Do?

 Feeling of not belonging, unworthiness.
 Intensely painful emotion that causes us to want to withdraw from contact with others.
-Coach Cat reminds us that there is a difference between guilt and shame.
+There is a difference between guilt and shame.
 Guilt = we did something bad.
 Shame = we ARE bad.
 Contrary to popular belief, shame does not cause addiction or abuse.
 All people feel shame, but not everyone chooses to be unfaithful or to abuse someone as a result.

 The preferred term at Betrayal Trauma Recovery for a woman who has suffered due to her husband’s sexual addiction, pornography addiction, lies, emotional abuse, etc. A woman who becomes her own hero by setting boundaries and creating a safe home.